joshnair10/TypogBlog/_posts/2020-11-25-a-splash-of-simplicity.md

 ![](../uploads/phelps-fina.jpg)

-The logo has 6 stars to represent the 6 main water sports that FINA represents, and they are spread out across a slightly curved 2D map of the world, to show that they are
+The logo has 6 stars to represent the 6 main water sports that FINA represents, and they are spread out across a slightly spherical map of the world, to show that they are international and inclusive of all countries and nationalities of athletes around the world.